PASSIVE INCOME POTENTIAL

 The potential for greater capital investment appreciation on your present equity

-This type of investment is good for investors who want to trade up to higher quality investment grade properties that are returns of a professionally managed, institutional type commercial property with credit worthy tenants.
+A DST is good for investors who want to trade up to higher quality investment grade properties that are returns of a professionally managed, institutional type commercial property with credit-worthy tenants.
 It provides individual investors the ability to compete with institutional investors on larger deals by pooling funds for larger properties than they normally wouldn’t be able to afford.
-They can leverage off of the sponsor’s acquisition departments.
+They can leverage the sponsor’s acquisition departments.

 Short holding period on property ownership

 A majority of sponsors only hold the properties on average about 6.5 years, so investors are then able to take their net proceeds to “exchange” into a property of their own choosing or another program to further defer their taxes.
 DSTs are illiquid investments, so investors should plan on being invested for the life of the investment.
 If you are seeking liquidity, there are other strategies we can utilize that seek to achieve these goals.

 Investors can spread their equity amongst multiple sponsors, such as, DST offerings, geographic location, leases, tenants, asset classes, etc., (over a dozen to choose from) and property types (office, apartments, industrial, duplexes, shopping centers, retail, warehouse, malls, etc.)

 It can act as a backup if a primary replacement property does not close (i.e. may not have time to identify another property).
 If the appraisal for the primary replacement property comes back for less than the “gain” needed to be sheltered, DSTs can accommodate “spillover/last piece fill” from a large transaction.
 If you do not want to spend the time necessary to secure (as well as to do the due diligence) on good quality replacement property and if you are having trouble finding good replacement property in a tight market, DSTs may be a option if suitable.